China and the United States. Strategy and Airpower in the East and South China Sea

 Furthermore, other regional partners are significantly strengthening their airpower capabilities.
 By 2035, there will reportedly be more than 300 F-35s in the Indo-Pacific, including F-35s from the U.S., Australia, Japan, the Republic of Korea and Singapore.
 What is their strategic outlook, capabilities, and ability to join allied partners in complex Multi-Domain Operations in what would likely be a very hostile and complicated military environment?

-If Chinese technology and North Korean troops and artillery shells are intimately involved in the Russo-Ukrainian War by 2024, surely military manned and unmanned aircraft, ground-based air-defense systems, long-range precision fire systems, and systems operating in various domains from this region can significantly influence the Euro-Atlantic region on very short notice in the future.
+If Chinese technology and North Korean troops and artillery shells are intimately involved in the Russo-Ukrainian War, surely military manned and unmanned aircraft, ground-based air-defense systems, long-range precision fire systems, and systems operating in various domains from this region can significantly influence the Euro-Atlantic region on very short notice in the future.

 The ultimate ambition for this book is to be better informed about the strategic dynamics in the region, why the various actors behave the way they do, what their airpower capabilities are, and what to expect with regards to the use of airpower should a worst-case scenario unfold.